-We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
+We also need to consider the stock's Zacks Rank, as this supersedes any trend on the style score front.
 Fortunately, Kroger currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.

-Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Kroger fits the bill.
-Thus, it seems as though Kroger shares could have potential in the weeks and months to come.
+Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Kroger passes the test.
+Thus, it seems as though Kroger shares could have a bit more room to run in the near term.

 How Does Kroger Stack Up to the Competition?

 Shares of Kroger have been moving higher, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also solid potential picks, including Walmart (WMT), Brinker International (EAT), and Papa Johns International (PZZA), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Some of its industry peers are also impressive, including J. Sainsbury (JSAIY), Walmart (WMT), and Papa Johns International (PZZA), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report